Embedded Computer Architecture

 When looking at future embedded systems and their design, especially

-(but not exclusively) in the multi-media domain, we observe several
+(but not exclusively) in the multi-media and machine learning

 In order to solve these problems we foresee the use of programmable